 ey-background-erp

-Building resilient OT operations at the intersection of people, assets, data, processes and AI
+Building resilient OT operations at the intersection of people, assets, data, processes and artificial intelligence (AI)

-Operational Technology (OT) environments are becoming smarter, more connected, and more targeted by cyber threats.
-Yet in many industrial organizations, the foundation is still missing: a complete, trusted, continuously updated inventory of OT assets
+Operational Technology (OT) environments are becoming smarter, more connected and more targeted by cyber threat.
+Yet in many industrial organizations, the foundation is still missing: a complete, trusted, continuously updated inventory of OT assets.

-As plants modernize, new devices appear; legacy systems persista, and the pace of change accelerates.
+As plants modernize, new devices appear; legacy systems persist, and the pace of change accelerates.
 Maintaining visibility through manual spreadsheets or siloed tools is no longer viable.
-Real‑time, automated OT asset discovery and monitoring have become essential - not only for cybersecurity but for uptime, regulatory compliance, but also as the data layer enabling more advanced, data‑driven operational capabilities such as AI‑driven analytics, predictive maintenance, and automated decision support .
+Real‑time, automated OT asset discovery and monitoring have become essential — not only for cybersecurity, uptime, and regulatory compliance, but also as a reliable data foundation enabling more advanced, data‑driven use cases such as AI‑driven analytics, predictive maintenance, and automated decision support.

 This article outlines the modern challenges of OT visibility, why OT asset discovery differs from IT, and how a platform‑based approach helps organizations build a reliable OT Control Tower for smarter, safer operations.